tianyuduan/FlappyFish/README.md

 - JavaScript for the game logic
 - Jquery for certain button inputs (or maybe my own GrabJS library)
-- HTML5 Canvas for rendering the platforms and the graphics
+- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering
 - Webpack for bundling

 - PXloader?